apache/incubator-devlake/CONTRIBUTING.md

 npm run all
 ```

+- you can see the logs with `docker-compose logs -f`
+- you can stop all container with `docker-compose stop`

 Make your post requests to http://localhost:3000 for collection jobs only
 Make your post requests to http://localhost:3001 for collection and enrichment